 4 Reasons Why Our Software Implementation Projects Fail

 You’re probably here because you’re ready to implement new pricing software but have heard many horror stories about software projects that went horribly wrong.
+According to Revenue Management Labs, 92% of software projects fail.
 You know, the implementation projects where there was a lack of dedicated internal resources, so the project went over budget and took double or triple the time to be implemented.
 And after all of that, the final result was a tool that no one used or worse didn’t do what was intended.

 We’ve helped several companies to implement software that’s so well received, it gets rolled out to other divisions too.
 We’ve also seen projects that weren’t successful.